dwjclark11/ZeldaClone_NES/README.md

 ## How to Build
        * Under Construction --> Premake file to come soon!
+## Don't Forget to Star the Repository if you like what you see and where this is going.
+Thanks!
+## Dustin

 ## Desired Additions/Changes
 Some of the desired changes are: